 Each time you notice that you’ve been distracted is an opportunity to come back to the sensation of breathing.
 It’s easy to feel frustrated when thoughts and emotions interrupt what was meant to be a “tranquil” meditation session.
 Don’t lose heart – the tranquility of mindfulness comes from the ability to distance yourself from thoughts rather than the ability to suppress them.
 Every meditator we know has experienced agitated “monkey mind,” drowsiness and frustration.
 And every meditator we know thanks their lucky stars they stuck it out.
 Be kind to yourself by seizing this opportunity to discover everything that meditation has to offer you.

-For a comprehensive and authentic understanding of meditation, check out the Mindworks App.
+For a comprehensive and authentic understanding of meditation, check out Mindworks Meditation Courses.
 This excellent resource contains rich daily Guided Meditations and Mind Talks given by qualified meditation teachers to get you started and keep you going.

 Enjoy the journey!